 Illinois divorce attorneys charge an hourly rate of $260 on average to help with divorce matters.
 Spouses’ payments include fees for legal staff, any paralegals involved, court filings, funding the costs of financial analysts, expert witnesses, professional child custody evaluators, and appraisers.
 Those starting on the legal journey to divorce should expect to pay the lawyer’s hourly fee multiplied by the total number of hours the divorce lawyer spends to complete their divorce case.

-Learn More: How Much Does a Divorce Lawyer Cost?
+Learn More: Hire a Skilled Orland Park Divorce Lawyer

 Is There a Faster Way to Get a Divorce in Illinois?